Q-ro/SurvivalRPG/README.md.txt

 ## Disclaimer

-The game is still on development, everything but the main character art is not final (and he still can be changed change), sooty is still not implemented, for now the main focus of the game is implementation of the game mechanics.
+The game is still on development, everything but the main character art is not final (and he still can be changed change), story is still not implemented, for now the main focus of the game is implementation of the game mechanics.

 ## Special thanks